Slimanyy/Slimanyy/README.md

 - 👋 Hi, I’m Abdulquddus
-- 👀 A Software Engineer
+- 👀 A Software Engineer || Petroleum and Gas Engineer
-- 💞️ I am open to collaborations on python, flask, django, scrpting and devops projects
+- Alumni @alx_africa SWE with specializations in backend engineering
 - 📫 You can reach me on aabdulqudduss@gmail.com

 ## LANGUAGES